Island Life

 CISX Page

 The island's Finance industry has developed a first class reputation internationally and is in the top tier of offshore centres.
 This was evidenced in the UK Government's Review of Financial Regulation in the Crown Dependencies 1n 1999 which described the island as being in the "top division of offshore finance centres".
 More recently the Financial Stability Forum (FATF) categorised Guernsey as a Group 1 offshore centre in recognition of the island's up to date anti-money laundering legislation and practices.
 In November 2002, the IMF carried out a ten day review of the island's system of regulation and its report published in November 2003 concluded that Guernsey had 'a high level of compliance' for each of the international standards against which the Bailiwick was judged - the Basel Core principles for Effective Banking Supervision; the Insurance Core Principles of the International Association of Insurance Supervisors (IAIS); the Objectives and Principles of Securities Regulation of the International Organization of Securities Commissions (IOSCO); and the Financial Action Task Force (FATF) 40+8 Recommendations.
-In the final quarter of 008, the IMF will carry out a follow up visit.
+In the first quarter of 2010, the IMF will carry out a follow up visit.

 No of banks licensed in Guernsey peaked in 1999 at 79